boldbi/bold-bi-docs/docs/utilities/bold-bi-command-line-tools/v3.3-or-older/index.md

 2. Open the command prompt.
 ![cmd-window](/static/assets/admin-utility/images/cmdpmpt.png)

 3. Change the command prompt directory to the admin utility location.
-For more information, Please refer the following command.
+For more information, please refer to the following command:
 ~~~
 cd C:\Bold BI\Utilities\AdminUtils
 ~~~